 Online systems are not equipped to register voters who do not have state-issued driver’s licenses or identification cards.
 Those voters, or any voters who care to, can use a paper registration form.

 Arizona was the innovator in paperless voter registration, having implemented its system in 2002.
 Washington followed with authorizing legislation in 2007 and implementation in 2008.
 Since then, more and more states have gone live with online voter registration.
-While most states have enacted specific legislation to authorize online voter registration, Arizona, Kansas, Missouri and Minnesota did not.
+While most states have enacted specific legislation to authorize online voter registration, Arizona, Kansas, Missouri did not.
+Minnesota in 2013 made online voter registration available without enabling legislation but the legislature in 2014 authorized the state's system.

 View the November 12, 2013 webinar "Online Voter Registration: The Bipartisan Trend in Elections" for details about online voter registration, including history, implementation and security.